runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 listed above.
 Adding directories to the "load safe path" effectively tells GDB to trust those directories.
-All content under a given directory will be recursively trusted, so if you want to avoid having to add paths to the "load safe path" every time you kompile a different `K` definition, then you can just trust a top-level directory containing all your kompiled files.
+All content under a given directory will be recursively trusted, so if you want to avoid having to add paths to the "load safe path" every time you kompile a different `K` definition, then you can just trust a minimal directory containing all your kompiled files; however, do not choose a top-level directory containing arbitrary files as this amounts to trusting arbitrary files and is a security risk.
 More info on the load safe path can be found [here](https://sourceware.org/gdb/onlinedocs/gdb/Auto_002dloading-safe-path.html).

 ## Basic commands